mkdirlove/ImageGen-AI/README.md

 ```
 #### Example

+Using Polinations AI API
 ```
 ./ImageGen-AI -q "a cute cat with sword" -a polination -o cat1.png -d
 ```

+Using Replicate AI API
 ```
 ./ImageGen-AI -q "a cute cat with sword" -a replicate -o cat2.png -d
 ```